stevenessam/portfolio/README.md

 ---

 ## About the Project
 This is a full stack personal portfolio website built from scratch to showcase skills, experience, projects, and education.
-The project is designed to demonstrate a modern technology stack: Angular on the frontend, Spring Boot on the backend, MySQL as the database, with REST API communication to create a professional, maintainable, and fully functional portfolio application.
+The project architecture is based on a modern technology stack: Angular on the frontend, Spring Boot on the backend, MySQL as the database, with REST API communication to create a professional, maintainable, and fully functional portfolio application.

 ---